mighdoll/thimbleberry/doc/Utilities.md

 1. Add a timing trigger to your shader by adding `gpuTiming?.timestampWrites("myShader")` to your shader's [beginComputePass][] or [beginRenderPass][].
-   You can leave this code in your production shader if you'd like, it's a noop if timing is not enabled.
+   You can leave this code in your production shader if you'd like, it's a no-op if timing is not enabled.

    ```ts
    // if gpu timing is enabled, time this render pass